 Whether the bustling nature of the city is attributed to the large amounts of students or the fact that Madrid is the third-largest city in the European Union is uncertain – but what is for sure is that a Madrid itinerary is needed to head you off in the right direction!

 Admired as a golden metropolis that boasts an exotic culture and a world-class football team, Madrid is full of rich history and experiences to explore!
 From where to stay in Madrid to how to get around and the best things to do in Madrid – we’ve got you covered!

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 Insider Tips for an AMAZING Weekend in Madrid

-The choice of best places to stay in Madrid largely depends on what you would like to achieve out of the weekend.
-As a first-time traveler to Madrid, we recommend Centro!
+The choice of the best accommodation in Madrid largely depends on what you would like to achieve out of the weekend and where in Madrid you want to stay.
+As a first-time traveler to Madrid, we recommend staying in an area like Centro!
 If you are after the nightlife, then Chueca is your spot, and if you’re looking for the best area for families, then Paseo del Prado is for you!

 Our Favorite Hostel – Room007 Chueca